-During the summer of 2005, Eric Dolch was like most teenaged boys, hanging out with his buddies at the mall, playing paintball and getting ready to attend high school at Cardinal Newman in West Palm Beach.
+During the summer of 2005, Eric Dolch was like most teenagers, hanging out with his buddies, playing paintball and getting ready to attend high school at Cardinal Newman in West Palm Beach.

 Frequently asked questions about the Eric Dolch Children's Encephalitis Foundation.